djcooke/compendium/_eo_001_enemies/grenade.md

   SGE:
     difficulty: Medium
     notes:
-      - "Be careful of explosions in large pulls""
+      - "Be careful of explosions in large pulls"
   WHM:
     difficulty: Medium
     notes:
-      - "Be careful of explosions in large pulls""
+      - "Be careful of explosions in large pulls"
 ---